-Has the Court heard a case like this recently?
-If not, why now?
+Has the Supreme Court heard a case like this recently?

 The Supreme Court has not considered the issue of patentable subject matter since 1981, when computers were just becoming a part of daily life.
 The Federal Circuit decision is based on Supreme Court cases decided during the industrial age, when most novel processes were manufacturing processes.